William Thomas Thornton: Indian Public Works

-In 1875, Thornton would return to his first and favorite love - in the realm of economics - with land tenure systems heading the fray of his arguments.
+In 1875, Thornton would return to his first and favourite love – in the realm of economics – with land tenure systems heading the fray of his arguments.
 Accompanying his newest arguments were irrigation and multiple "artifacts" of "bureaucratic levers of control and economic development".
 The final work was a book titled Indian Public Works and Cognate Indian Topics.
-The book also covered India's controversies over the railroad development across the country, the ship canals, and telegraph wires that ranged from cities to cities.
+The book also covered India's controversies over the railway development across the country, the ship canals, and telegraph wires that ranged from cities to cities.
 It was also a huge endorsement and call for a public educational establishment that would be the foundation of a prosperous Indian commercial market and in turn would provide the "infrastructure in which markets operate."
 In addition to these then contemporary Indian issues, Thornton explained his own experiences and problems at India House, and provided solutions.
 His explanation for publicly funded projects to develop India's infrastructure, versus a private investor's solution, was that "among its virtues, it surveys the late classical case for the legitimate undertaking of public works, suggesting that market rates of return may be inadequate guide for choice of projects in poorer or less developed countries: there, the second-round of effects of drawing out 'idle capital' might more than offset the costs of what initially appear to be unpromising projects."

 In Indian Public Works, Thornton continued his argument against an idea that was in debate during the time: the call for private investment to aid the Indian government to develop its railroad infrastructure, and the idea that the investors' return would be guaranteed.
 This called the "Dalhousie Plan", and Thornton claimed that it would generate a "cost per-mile far above that experienced in direct government construction."
 In Indian Public Works, Thornton recommended that the Indian government should weigh their options of multiple and varying "cooperative schemes to deal with problems of motivating and supervising labor".